 SPT has promoted and funded the development of Park and Ride facilities throughout the region.
 Park and Ride complements other transport modes such as rail, bus and Subway and provides an additional option for travel to many areas.
-A successful Park and Ride strategy will encourage greater use of public transport by converting car-only journeys to Park and Ride journeys, will encourage users to access their closest Park and Ride facility and will complement active travel strategies.
+A successful Park and Ride strategy will encourage greater use of public transport by converting car-only journeys to Park and Ride journeys and will complement active and sustainable travel strategies.

 The majority of Park and Ride users in the Strathclyde area are commuters travelling to work who use Park and Ride regularly (three or more times a week) to avoid traffic congestion, minimise the cost of their journey and avoid parking availability problems at their destination.
 Park and Ride is also used by people travelling for shopping, social, leisure, education and personal business purposes.